datacenter/cilium-dc-design/docs/aci/simplicity_design.md

 Cilium BGP Control Plane traffic flows

 {: .note }
-For the nodes with multiple network interfaces is fundamental to ensure that the kubelet’s node-ip is set correctly on each node.
+For the nodes with multiple network interfaces it is fundamental to ensure that the [kubelet’s node-ip is set correctly on each node](https://kubernetes.io/docs/tasks/administer-cluster/kubelet-config-file/#create-the-config-file).
 In the Simplicity Design this has to be the Interface placed in the ACI EPG.
 Cilium does not have the ability to chose which interface is used for pod to pod E/W routing and will use the kubelet’s node IP.

 Refer to the [ACI BGP Design](/cilium-dc-design/docs/aci/aci_bgp_design/) section for details on how to configure ACI.

-## Cilium BGP design
+## Isovalent Networking for Kubernetes BGP design

 When it comes to the Cilium BGP design, the only consideration is how many `ingress nodes` to deploy and whether to dedicate them only for this purpose.